Emergency Dental Care: Minimising Discomfort After Trauma

 Is dental trauma more serious if there is no pain?

 Not necessarily experiencing pain does not always mean the injury is minor.
 Some dental injuries, including root fractures or damage to the nerve supply of a tooth, may not cause significant pain initially but could lead to complications over time.
 A tooth may also gradually darken or develop sensitivity weeks or months after the original trauma.
-For this reason, having a dental assessment after any notable impact to the mouth is a sensible precaution.
+For this reason, having a dental assessment after any notable impact to the mouth is a sensible precaution, regardless of the level of discomfort you are experiencing at the time.

 What pain relief can I take after a dental injury?